 From Chef Oonagh Williams of Royal Temptations Catering

 I picked up the recipe in a store, with recipes using ‘Chabasco Bakery’ breads, which were not gluten-free breads, but I was curious about the jam ingredients.
-When I was a speaker at the 40th Annual Healthy Villi Conference in May, the chef had made a fresh tomato marmalade mixed with chopped smoked chicken on top of cucumber slice and finished with a squiggle of creamy avocado.
+When I was a speaker at the 40th Annual Healthy Villi Conference in May, the chef had made a fresh tomato marmalade mixed with chopped smoked chicken on top of a cucumber slice and finished with a squiggle of creamy avocado.
 Very tasty.
 He gave me the recipe, so I made it yesterday and it’s mellowing.
 If it worked, I’ll share it with all of you!

 Makes 1 cup